Injury Attorneys | Restoring LivesTM

-Next, the attorneys begin to question the deponents.
-This is called a direct examination.
+Next, the attorneys begin to question the deponents in what is called a direct examination.
 Thereafter, other attorneys present have an opportunity to cross-examine the witness.
 Either party may object to a question throughout the deposition.
-A deponent is allowed to modify his or her answers in review; however, the opposing attorney will make note of that during the examination in a trial.
+Deponent are allowed to modify their answers in review; however, the opposing attorney will make note of that during the examination in a trial.

 The attorneys will ask questions about the accident or the event to fully understand the witness’ perspective and recollection of the accident.
-A deponent’s task here is to answer questions simply, truthfully and straightforwardly throughout the entire deposition.
+A deponent’s task is to answer questions simply, truthfully, and straightforwardly throughout the entire deposition.

 After the deposition is complete, the court reporter will process a transcription of the session and provide documents for both parties.

 Each side will have access to identical information.
 One can expect each side to exploit certain details with respect to their stance.
 Be aware that the same information can be interpreted in different ways.
 Depositions are extremely important in working up a case in preparation for either trial or settlement.